ananthvk/json-parser/README.md

 # jsonparser

 This is an implementation of a JSON parser in C++.
-I built this as a learning experience on parsing.
+I built this as a learning project on parsing.

 ## How to run